-Yet, remains in the industry the doubt of how they should be used and what are the pros and cons.
+Yet, the doubt remains in the industry of how they should be used and what are the pros and cons.

 - Bacteriophages are micro-organisms that are extraordinarily abundantly available, as they can be found in their normal form in the environment.
 For instance, they have been isolated in soil samples at a density of 108 particles/g.
 This means that humans, animals and plants are in contact with phages for most of our lives without them causing apparently adverse reactions.

 - The antimicrobial action of bacteriophages are very specific.
 When used in a therapy, they only target that specific pathogenic bacteria and the rest will remain untouched.

 - Whether applied to antibiotic resistant bacteria or to susceptible bacteria, the elimination efficacy of bacteriophages is identical.

 - Bacteriophages multiply when infecting pathogenic bacteria, consequently increasing their antimicrobial properties.

 - Acceptation by part of the society may be an issue, as bacteriophages are associated with dangerous viruses.
 These viruses, however, are totally specific to these bacteria and for that reason, they are harmless to humans, animals, plants or the environment.